 In ADHD, there are concentration problems such as not finishing an easy task, games becoming a challenge, problems focusing on homework, and others that Adderall can solve through brain stimulation.

-But just as allergy medications tend to make you sleepy as well as some muscle relaxants, Adderall also has a series of side effects, including hair loss.
+But just as allergy medications tend to make you sleepy as well as some muscle relaxants, Adderall also has a series of side effects, including hair loss and erectile dysfunction.

 How does Adderall work?

 Adderall is a medication that has been used to treat ADHD since 1996.
 Like all psychostimulants, it works by improving communication between specific parts of the brain.